nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > The `from` and `to` edits are only valid for events.
 > The `by` edit is only valid for deadlines.
-> The date edit is valid for bothe events and deadlines, but not somedays.
+> The date edit is valid for both events and deadlines, but not somedays.

 Example:
 * `list event` <br>
   `edit 1 'Hamlet at The Globe Theatre' from 08:00pm to 11:00pm`: <br>
-  Edits the name of 1st task listed to 'Hamlet at The Globe Theatre' and its time period to 08:00pm-11:00pm.
+  Edits the name of first task listed to 'Hamlet at The Globe Theatre' and its time period to 08:00pm-11:00pm.

 <br>